Theme Explorer

 Cricket match in progress at Oldfields cricket ground, between Staffordshire and Bedfordshire.

-Cricket pavillion, Oldfields Cricket Club, Uttoxeter
+Cricket pavilion, Oldfields Cricket Club, Uttoxeter